amazon-ion/ion-docs/_books/ion-1-1/src/modules/system_module.md

 (make_list (vals*)) -> list
 ```

-Produces a non-null, unannotated list by concatenating the _content_ of any number of list or sexp inputs.
+Produces a non-null, unannotated list by concatenating the _content_ of any number of non-null list or sexp inputs.
-The values `null.list` and `null.sexp` are treated as empty sequences.

 #### `make_sexp`